DIBSMethodsMeetings/dibsmethodsmeetings.github.io/_posts/2021-02-17-brms-intro.md

 <br><br>

-Should Mountain Range be a Population-level or Group-level effect?
+##### Should Mountain Range be a Population-level or Group-level effect?

 Since we want to estimate the mean effect of body-length over all mountain ranges, we want a population-level effect of body length.
-But since we also think that mountain ranges could have different mean test scores and different effects of body length, we also want separate group-level effects grouping over mountain ranges.
+But since we also think that mountain ranges could have different mean test scores and different effects of body length, we also want separate group-level effects over mountain ranges.

 Here’s how we did this with `lmer`: